Manual of Ice (MANICE): chapter 5

 Symbols used on the Daily Iceberg Analysis Charts

-Description Symbol
+Description | Symbol |

-Known icebergs in the Atlantic located landward (north and west) of the iceberg limit.
+Iceberg Limit: Known icebergs in the Atlantic located landward (north and west) of the iceberg limit. |

-Known icebergs in the Gulf of St Lawrence are located east of this line.
+Iceberg Limit in the Gulf of St Lawrence: Known icebergs in the Gulf of St Lawrence are located east of this line. |

-Landward of this line is the location of sea ice of any concentration.
-Exception: Sea ice in the Gulf of St Lawrence is not usually depicted on the iceberg chart.
+Sea Ice Limit: Landward of this line is the location of sea ice of any concentration.
+Exception: Sea ice in the Gulf of St Lawrence is not usually depicted on the iceberg chart. |

-This line depicts the iceberg coverage of the most recent dedicated iceberg flight.
+Known Data Limit: This line depicts the iceberg coverage of the most recent dedicated iceberg flight.
 This limit is moved southward with the icebergs as they drift.
-South of this line there is more confidence in the position and number of icebergs than to the north.
+South of this line there is more confidence in the position and number of icebergs than to the north. |

 This number represents the number of icebergs within that degree square.
-Growlers and/or bergy bits are not included in the count but may be present anywhere within the limit.
-Symbol for the number of icebergs within that degree square
+Growlers and/or bergy bits are not included in the count but may be present anywhere within the limit. |

 5.4.5 Area of Coverage